 JS: I think real practice in front of audiences is the single biggest success factor.
 That’s the only way you’re going to get better.
 If you don’t have the opportunity to practice at work, what you have to do is seek out other opportunities like Toastmasters.
 It’s an international organization of public speaking clubs.
 In New York, there are 180 clubs.
 It’s just a place to practice in front of real audiences with other people who want to practice public speaking.
 Speaking in front of any group helps, even reading at church.
 You can also take an improv class at someplace like the Magnet Theater of any number of theaters that offer classes.

 JS: Improv training is all about being spontaneous.
 If you don’t have a lot of experience speaking in front of a group, you get up there, and you’re nervous.
 Maybe you’re able to deliver your lines, but you’re not comfortable enough to be funny because you’re lacking the spontaneity.
 Improv helps you get over yourself.
 It gets you up in front of an audience saying really ridiculous things.
 You’re not going to be saying really ridiculous things in a work presentation, but you can’t be so uptight during a presentation that no one laughs.
 From time to time, you have to be spontaneous and make a joke.

-Jesse Scinto is a communication strategist at Modicum who provides presentation consulting services to leading organizations worldwide, including the United Nations Foundation.
+Jesse Scinto is a communication strategist who provides presentation consulting services to leading organizations worldwide, including the United Nations Foundation.
 He teaches The Critical Mind and Dynamics of Persuasion at Columbia University’s School of Professional Studies.
 Previously, Jesse was a professional saxophonist who toured with well-known blues artists.